Girai wurrung: History

-The first white to visit Girai territory was the explorer Edward Eyre.
+The first European to visit Girai territory was the explorer Edward Eyre.
 As pastoralists began to penetrate their region and take up squatting runs for their livestock, the Giray responded by waging a frontier guerilla war to hinder the expropriations.
 An Aboriginal reserve was established at Framlington in Girai wurrung territory bordering the Gunditjmara (Dhauwurd wurrung) people.

 Clan system

 The Girai wurrung people had 21 clans, differing slightly in dialect, with a patriarchal hierarchy and a matrilineally based descent system based on the gabadj (Black Cockatoo) and guragidj (White Cockatoo) moieties.

 Norman Tindale said they were grouped into 12 "hordes" (kin groups), which he lists as follows: